mayeedwin/cloud-firestore/docs/README.md

 ```
 #### 4. Read firestore data from database in the meetups collection

-The code below allows us to read firestore data from database in the meetups collection created; Add it below the code above
+The code below allows us to read firestore data from our database in the meetups collection created; Add it below the code above

 ```javascript